DylanDavis1/dylandavis1.github.io/_posts/2025-07-04-active-directory-detections-Part-1.md

 1. **ntdsutil.exe**

-    Netexec can perform a DCSync by using the LOLBIN (living off the land binary) ntdsutil.exe. ntdsutil.exe is not a common utility run on the environment.
+    Netexec can perform a DCSync by using the LOLBIN (living off the land binary) `ntdsutil.exe`. ntdsutil.exe is not a common utility run on the environment.
 It does not blend in with day to day activities.

     ```c
     nxc smb 192.168.1.100 -u UserName -p 'PASSWORDHERE' -M ntdsutil